 Because of its absorbency property, activated charcoal is widely used in hospitals to absorb poisons in the stomach in cases of alcohol poisoning or drug overdose or children who swallow poisons.
 It is a good thing to have in the first aid kit in case someone swallows a poison, or is bitten by a spider or for food poisoning.
 It also used in water filters to absorb poisons and other impurities.

 Because of its ability to absorb toxins and pollutants, activated charcoal is now used for detoxification of the digestive system.
 In cosmetics it is added to cleansers, soaps, face masks, toothpastes and even juices.
 It attracts and absorbs dirt and oil from the skin which the user then washes away afterwards.
 If you want to use activated charcoal for ingestion or on the body, it’s important to select the type made from coconut shells or other natural sources.
-For this reason, I only recommend this brand.

 Following are 8 homemade recipes that use this amazing ingredient:

 Eye liner: Use activated charcoal as an eye liner if you want to go natural.
 You can basically mix it on the back of your hand with water using an angular brush and then apply it.

 Cleanser: When activated charcoal is included in an oil cleanser, the product melts into the skin, absorbing stubborn smudges of cosmetics, for example waterproof mascara.
 It leaves behind a clear even-toned complexion.

 Tooth whitening: Activated charcoal is also good for teeth whitening.
 It removes all the plaque as you brush and within a few days you can notice the difference.